 The General Data Protection Regulation (GDPR) will repeal and replace current law.
-As the GDPR is a Regulation, it will be directly applicable to European member states.
+As the GDPR is a regulation, it will be directly applicable to European member states.

-The GDPR will come into effect on 25 May 2018.
-There is no grace period and organisations will need to comply with the new rules from this date.
+The GDPR will come into effect on May 25, 2018.
+There is no grace period and organizations will need to comply with the new rules from this date.
 Some member states have already adopted some GDPR requirements in local law.

 The GDPR is a major overhaul of current law.
-One of the key changes is that Supervisory Authorities (the new name for Data Protection Authorities) can impose fines of up to 4 per cent global turnover or €20,000,000, whichever is higher, for breaches of the GDPR.
-Specifically, the GDPR focuses on organisations having appropriate data protection governance in place with a real emphasis on accountability.
+One of the key changes is that Supervisory Authorities (the new name for Data Protection Authorities) can impose fines of up to 4 percent of global revenue or €20 million (approx. CA\$30.7 million), whichever is higher, for breaches of the GDPR.
+Specifically, the GDPR focuses on organizations having appropriate data protection governance in place with a real emphasis on accountability.